 Establishing legal paternity will also ensure your child has the right to inherit from you.
 And that your child will have access to any veterans, Social Security or health benefits you may have.

 At Flesner Wentzel, we help dads bring paternity actions that protect their rights as fathers.
 And we ensure they get the visitation and custody time they want so they can develop meaningful relationships with their children.

 There is no presumption that children are better off with moms.
 In fact, after a divorce, many fathers share custody 50-50 with their ex-spouses, or even become the primary caretakers of minor children.

 At Flesner Wentzel, we help divorcing dads protect their parenting rights during the divorce process.
 Our lawyers know how important father-child relationships are, and take steps to ensure those bonds aren’t broken.

 Are you concerned about your child support obligations?
 Are you worried you won’t be able to see your children?
-Contact Flesner Wentzel for a free consultation with a St. Charles fathers’ rights attorney.
+Contact Flesner Wentzel for a consultation with a St. Charles fathers’ rights attorney.
 Call our office at 636-442-4529.
 Se habla Español.